 After the decree has been issued by the President of the Republic and validated by the Keeper of the Seals, it is published in the Official Journal of the Italian Republic (Gazzetta Ufficiale Repubblica Italiana).

-This section sets out the procedure followed for adoption of EU acts: from their publication in the Official Journal of the EU to the publication of the transposition decree in the Italian Official Journal (Gazzetta Ufficiale della Repubblica Italiana).
+This section [IT] sets out the procedure followed for adoption of EU acts: from their publication in the Official Journal of the EU to the publication of the transposition decree in the Italian Official Journal (Gazzetta Ufficiale della Repubblica Italiana).